alex-keigley/Time/README.md

 ## To-do
 - Create better time-period command
-- Formatting
-- Standardize command format
-- Refactor /close-timeperiod
+- Refactor /close-timeperiod & /raw-time
-- Continue refactoring starting from lifetime.js

 # Ideas
 - Could use event listeners and timestamps to enable automation of things like closing time period.